Azure/azure-sdk-for-python/sdk/communication/azure-communication-chat/README.md

 ### List messages

 Use `list_messages` method retrieves messages from the service.
 - Use `results_per_page`, optional, The maximum number of messages to be returned per page.
+The limit can be found from https://docs.microsoft.com/en-us/azure/communication-services/concepts/service-limits.
 - Use `start_time`, optional, The start time where the range query.

 An iterator of `[ChatMessage]` is the response returned from listing messages